CitiesSkylinesMods/DocumentationWiki/Writerside/topics/ArgumentException-An-element-with-the-same-key-already-exists-in-the-dictionary.md

 ## Solutions

-In the log file, look for the full error message which will usally start with the `ArgumentException` error and then be followed by several lines starting with `at ...`.
+In the log file, look for the full error message which will usually start with the `ArgumentException` error and then be followed by several lines starting with `at ...`.

-If you see `FineRoadAnarchy.ModInfo:.ctor()` or `FineRoadTool.ModInfo:.ctor()` in the error message, it is almost certain that you have eitehr two versions of Fine Road Anarchy and/or Fine Road Tool mods subscribed.
+If you see `FineRoadAnarchy.ModInfo:.ctor()` or `FineRoadTool.ModInfo:.ctor()` in the error message, it is almost certain that you have either two versions of Fine Road Anarchy and/or Fine Road Tool mods subscribed.
 To fix, completely unsubscribe the older versions of the mod (don't just disable them).

 ## Was it Fixed?